-There may be both indicated and unmarked hazards, dangers or encumbrances, including underground asbestos pipes and abandoned mains within your nominated search area.
-You are solely responsible for ensuring that appropriate care is taken at all times and that you comply with all mandatory requirements relating to such matters, including in relation to workplace health and safety.
+There may be both indicated and unmarked hazards, dangers, or encumbrances, including underground asbestos pipes and abandoned mains within your nominated search area.
+You are solely responsible for ensuring that appropriate care is taken at all times while undertaking works and that you comply with all mandatory requirements relating to such matters, including in relation to workplace health and safety.